mhinz/vim-galore/README.md

 #### Quickfix and location lists?

-Everytime an action has to return a list of locations, _quickfix_ or _location_ lists can be used.
+Every time an action has to return a list of locations, _quickfix_ or _location_ lists can be used.
 In this case a location is a file, a line number and optionally a column.